Loan Modification Process in Bankruptcy

 ◦ Mortgage arrears occasionally reduced or even eliminated;

 “Success” in the Loss Mitigation Program is a relative term.
 In other words, the result of the program could be the realization that the homeowner simply cannot afford the property under any reasonable circumstances.

 When a homeowner enters the Loss Mitigation Program, he or she should expect a clear, expedited decision from the lender so they can move on with their life one way or the other.
 Nothing is more frustrating than being in mortgage “modification limbo” for months, if not years.
 The Loss Mitigation Program creates a level playing field for the homeowner, where you can make a realistic decision on residence affordability.

 If you are interested in learning more about mortgage modification and the Loss Mitigation Program, contact us for a free consultation.
 A licensed Pennsylvania attorney will sit down with you to review your situation and determine whether bankruptcy and potentially the Loss Mitigation Program is an appropriate solution.

-We have offices conveniently located in Erie, Meadville, Franklin, Mercer, New Castle and Warren.
+We have offices conveniently located in Erie, Meadville, Franklin, Mercer, Cranberry and Warren.